 Fourth, Petitioner will suffer harm and prejudice in a manner that cannot be corrected on appeal.
 Valley Bank of Nev. v.
 Superior Court (1975) 15 Cal.3d 652.
-The basis of Petitioner's Receiver Motion was evidence that Geraci is taking steps to unlawfully sabotage the City's approval of the CUP application for the Property.
-As more fully described below, by sabotaging approval of the CUP application, Geraci will be able to greatly diminish his special and consequential damages due to Petitioner.
+The basis of Petitioner's Ex Parte Application for a Receiver was evidence that Geraci is taking steps to unlawfully sabotage the CUP that is being processed on the Property by the City.
+As more fully described below, by sabotaging the CUP, Geraci is able to greatly diminish his special and consequential damages due to Petitioner.
 At this point in time, the real driver behind the litigation is not Geraci's good faith belief in the merits of his case; rather, it is to prejudice Petitioner by unnecessarily prolonging this litigation while unlawfully taking extra-judicial actions to limit his liability to Petitioner arising from his breach of the contract.
-Specifically, Geraci is using the political influence of his hired lobbyist, Jim Bartell ("Bartell"), to attain approval of a CUP application for an adjacent property (the "Competing CUP") (V2 E9 p.593, ln.11-19; p.391 (Notice of Application for Conditional Use Permit for Marijuana Outlet dated April 5, 2018)) in order to preclude issuance of a CUP for Petitioner's Property, thereby enabling him to limit his liability to Petitioner.
-If approved, the Competing CUP application would bar issuance of the CUP for the Property because the two properties are located within 1,000 feet of one another.
-RJN 9 p.116 at $\S(a)(1)$ ( $\S141.0504(a)(6)$ , City of San Diego Ordinance No. O-20793, passed February 22, 2017).
+Specifically, Geraci is using the political influence of his hired lobbyist, Jim Bartell ("Bartell"), to attain approval of a CUP application for an adjacent property in order to disqualify the CUP for Petitioner's Property, thereby enabling him to limit his liability to Petitioner.
+If granted, the Competing CUP application would bar issuance of the CUP for the Property because the two properties are located within 300 feet of one another.
+RJN 9 p.16 at $\S(a)(1)$.